shkutkov/SMGenerator/README.md

 Let's do some tests and compare synchronous and asynchronous SMGenerator, MAGenerator, EXTCoroutine and the same task implemented without generator at all.

-For each test we measure each implementation execution 10 times and than exclude 2 maximum and 2 minumum values and then calculate median.
+For each test we measure each implementation execution 10 times and than exclude 2 maximum and 2 minimum values and then calculate median.
 All code related all tests (iOS, OSX) you can find [in this project on Github](https://github.com/shkutkov/ObjectiveCGeneratorsPerformance).
 You can grab the project and run it by yourself.
 I've run iOS test on iOS Simulator and iPhone 5, OSX tests on my MacBookPro 13" (2,26Gh Intel Core 2 Duo).

 #### Test #1: Generating numbers from 1 to 100000